savonet/book/streaming.md

-in a frame, Liquidsoap will temporarily store the result (we say that it "caches" it, in what we call a _memo_ frame) so that when the second active source asks `amplify` to fill in the frame, the stored one will be reused, thus avoiding to compute twice a frame which would be disastrous (each output would have one frame every two computed frames).
+in a frame, Liquidsoap will temporarily store the result (we say that it "caches" it, in what we call a _memo_ frame) so that when the second active source asks `amplify` to fill in the frame, the stored one will be reused, thus avoiding computing twice a frame which would be disastrous (each output would have one frame every two computed frames).

 <!--